-You might be able to receive a distribution of the vested portion of some or all of your accounts in the Plan when you terminate employment with your Employer.
+You might be able to receive a distribution of some or all of your accounts in the Plan when you terminate employment with your Employer.
 The rules regarding the payment of death benefits to your beneficiary are described in the Article in this SPD entitled "Distributions upon Death."